Jeep Wagoneer (SJ): 1967–1971

-Between 1967 and 1969, all rear-wheel drive only models, which the four-wheel drives had outsold from the beginning, were discontinued, and from then on all Wagoneers and Cherokees had solid axles and leaf-springs, both front and rear.
+Between 1967 and 1969, all rear-wheel-drive-only models, which the four-wheel-drives had outsold from the beginning, were discontinued, and from then on, all Wagoneers (and Cherokees) had solid axles and leaf springs, both front and rear.
 At the end of 1968, the slow-selling two-door versions were also discontinued.

 For 1968 through 1971, Wagoneers were powered by Buick’s 350 CID 230 hp Dauntless V8.
 The Dauntless made less horsepower than the previous AMC V8 (230 hp vs. 250), but more torque at lower rpm (350 ftlbf at 2400 rpm versus 340 ftlbf at 2600).

-After the 1971 model year, Wagoneers were exclusively AMC powered.
+After the 1971 model year, Wagoneers were exclusively powered by AMC's engines.

 AMC years

+1970

 In early 1970, AMC acquired Kaiser Jeep Corporation and began refining and upgrading the range.
 American Motors improved manufacturing efficiency and lowered costs by incorporating shared components such as engines.
 Reducing noise, vibration, and harshness improved the Wagoneer driving experience.
-Visually, a big change was made during the 1970 model year, by replacing the metal grill with a new plastic grill with an egg crate pattern instead of vertical bars.
+Visually, a big change was made during the 1970 model year by replacing the metal grille with a new plastic grille having an egg crate pattern instead of vertical bars.